-- The name and VAT registration number of the electronic services supplier - The name and address (physical, postal or email address) of the electronic services recipient

-- The date of issue - A brief explanation of the circumstances giving rise to the issuing of the credit or debit note - The increased or decreased consideration together with the increased or decreased amount of tax.
+- the name and VAT registration number of the electronic services supplier - the name and address (physical, postal or email address) of the electronic services recipient - a brief explanation of the circumstances giving rise to the issuing of the credit or debit note - the increased or decreased consideration together with the increased or decreased amount of tax.
 If the ZAR currency is used, the increased or decreased amount of the VAT or a statement that the consideration includes the increased or decreased amount of VAT and the rate at which the VAT was charged.
-If another currency is used, the increased or decreased amount of the tax in ZAR or a separate document is issued by the electronic services supplier reflecting the increased or decreased amount of tax in ZAR - The exchange rate used, being the exchange rate used for the tax invoice
+If another currency is used, the increased or decreased amount of the tax in ZAR or a separate document is issued by the electronic services supplier reflecting the increased or decreased amount of tax in ZAR - the exchange rate used, being the exchange rate used for the tax invoice

-Specific documentary requirements have been prescribed by SARS for substantiating the zero-rating of an export, for example:
+Specific documentary requirements have been prescribed by SARS for substantiating the zerorating of an export, for example:

-- The supplier's copy of the zero-rated tax invoice - The recipient's order or the contract between the supplier and recipient - Export documentation as prescribed under the Customs and Excise Act - Proof of payment - Proof that the exported goods have been received by the recipient outside South Africa - Other specific documents, depending on the mode of transport
+- the supplier's copy of the zero-rated tax invoice - the recipient's order or the contract between the supplier and recipient

+- export documentation as prescribed under the Customs and Excise Act - proof of payment - proof that the exported goods have been received by the recipient outside South Africa - other specific documents, depending on the mode of transport.

 Records must be kept for a period of five years.
-SARS can do an unannounced inspection to ensure that records are retained.
+SARS can perform an unannounced inspection to ensure that records are retained.
 Records must be kept for inspection in South Africa (unless approval has been granted by SARS for the records to be kept outside South Africa).